spark-jobserver/spark-jobserver/README.md

         }
     }

 `stop-context-on-job-error=true` can be passed to context if you want the context to stop immediately after first error is reported by a job.
-The default value is false.
+The default value is false but for StreamingContextFactory the default is true.
+You can also change the default value globally in application.conf `context-settings` section.

 For the exact context configuration parameters, see JobManagerActor docs as well as application.conf.